documentationjs/documentation/README.md

 -   Strong support for HTML and Markdown output
 -   Documentation coverage, statistics, and validation

-documentation is an Open Source Project.
+documentation is an OPEN Open Source Project.
 This means that:

 Individuals making significant and valuable contributions are given commit-access to the project to contribute as they see fit.
 This